 Misinformation Alert: Extreme Weather

-In February 2022 England suffered 'the most severe and damaging storm ... since 2014'.
+In 2022 England suffered 'the most severe and damaging storm ... since 2014'.
 Just five months later, the United Kingdom set a new temperature record at 40.3 degrees, measured in Coningsby in Lincolnshire.
-With another heatwave predicted in 2022, and extreme weather expected to become more common, we investigate what Persuadables are saying about it, and how we can join the conversation.
+As extreme weather becomes more commonplace, we investigate what Persuadables are saying about it, and how we can join the conversation.

 Included in this post:

-• Suggestions for the next extreme weather event.
+- Suggestions for future extreme weather events.
 How you can reach Persuadable audiences, and not just the converted?

 What's going on?